-- Oppose legislation that would diminish the City's authority to charge solid waste franchise 1. fees, enforce solid waste licenses, or maintain a solid waste franchise agreement. - 2.
-Oppose legislation that would erode the City's authority to manage and control public rightsof-way and publicly owned land or limit the City's ability to receive fair market compensation for use of public rights-of-way. - 3.
-Support legislation that would increase the authority of municipalities in requiring increased public notice of major pipeline activities - such as flaring - that have a direct impact on the quality of life of city residents. - Oppose legislation that would impose on cities: mandatory water conservation measures; 4. "tap fees" or other types of state charge on municipal water systems; or any other onerous regulations as it relates to utilities provided by a city. - 5.
+- 1. Oppose legislation that would erode the City's authority to manage and control public rights-of-way and publicly owned land or limit the City's ability to receive fair market compensation for use of public rights-of-way. - 2.
+Support legislation that would increase the authority of municipalities in requiring increased public notice of major pipeline activities - such as flaring - that have a direct impact on the quality of life of city residents. - 3.
+Oppose legislation that would impose on cities: mandatory water conservation measures; "tap fees" or other types of state charge on municipal water systems; or any other onerous regulations as it relates to utilities provided by a city. - 4.
 Oppose any legislation that would diminish or limit the City's original jurisdiction over electric and gas rates.